 SUMMARY OF POSITION

-Perform as a fleet mechanic which involves all areas of vehicle maintenance, diagnosis, and repair on motor coaches, pickup trucks, passenger vans, cars, tractors, and forklifts owned by the company.
+Perform as a fleet mechanic which involves all areas of vehicle maintenance, diagnosis, and repair on school buses, pickup trucks, passenger vans, cars, tractors, and forklifts owned by the company.

 Meet all general qualifications for employment.